NiklasMelton/OverlapIndex/README.md

   Tracks how class separation changes across layers or training epochs.

 - **Backbone evaluation for transfer learning**
-  Compares feature extractors, where higher OI values indicate better class separation in the learned representation.
+  Compares feature extractors, where higher OI values indicate better class separation in the backbone embeddings.

 ---